Jonathan Kuminga is an emerging star on the first-ever NBA G League Ignite team, a select contract given to the top prospects in the world.

 Jonathan is in the next stage of the 2K League Winter Cla$h?
 The 2v2 Park Tournament stage is on Friday, 12/11 at 7pm on the 2K League’s Twitch and YouTube accounts.

-Basketball, D-League, Draft, DunkWire, Interview, Featured, Top, Amir Johnson, Brian Shaw, Daishen Nix, Isaiah Todd, Jalen Green, Joel Ntambwe, Jonathan Kuminga, Kai Sotto, Kobe Bryant, Princepal Singh, G League, G League Ignite
+Basketball, D-League, Draft, DunkWire, Interview, Top, Amir Johnson, Brian Shaw, Daishen Nix, Isaiah Todd, Jalen Green, Joel Ntambwe, Jonathan Kuminga, Kai Sotto, Kobe Bryant, Princepal Singh, G League, G League Ignite